DonKracho/ESPHome-component-iPixel-ble/README.md

 ## Part Two: Hasn’t This Been Done Already?

 Many have requested to control these devices, but none of the available solutions met my specific needs:
-- My main usage of the display will be a nerdy clock visualization provided by the display firmware.
+- My main usage of the display will be a nerdy clock visualization provided by the display firmware itself.
 - Synchronizing the time without having to use the app.
-- Enabled to intrgrate with HomeAssistant / ESPhome.
+- Enabled to intergrate with HomeAssistant / ESPhome.
 - Send a text message from HomeAssistant automations.
 - The existing approaches did not show text and images on my specific 32x32 device.
-- Cheap (using a RSP32 C3 super lite module about 3$).
+- Cheap (using an ESP32-C3 Super Lite module about 3$).
 - So far my Python knowledge is limited.
 I wanted to use my C++ skills.
 - Get rid of any Arduino framewort stuff, because in 2026 ESPHome will support the esp-idf only.